MicrosoftDocs/azure-docs/articles/communication-services/quickstarts/sms/apply-for-short-code.md

 ### Template Information
 This section captures sample messages related to opt-in, opt-out, and other message flows.
 This tab features a message samples view where you can review sample templates to help you create a template for your use case.

-You can opt-in to use Azure Communication Services opt-out management support for short codes.
-The opt-out management service will automatically use your responses for Opt-in/ Opt-out/ Help keywords in response to STOP/START/HELP keyword.
-This service is configurable and will be configured for your short code if you would like to opt-in to it.
+Azure communication service offers an opt-out management service for short codes that allows customers to configure responses to mandatory keywords STOP/START/HELP.
+Prior to provisioning your short code, you will be asked for your preference to manage opt-outs.
+If you opt-in, the opt-out management service will automatically use your responses in the program brief for Opt-in/ Opt-out/ Help keywords in response to STOP/START/HELP keyword.

 :::image type="content" source="./media/apply-for-short-code/templates-01.png" alt-text="Screenshot showing template details section":::